 - Front Range Village has the city’s largest collection of large national retailers and many smaller boutiques in a walkable state-of-the-art lifestyle shopping center.
-Destination stores like DSW Shoes, World Market, and Lowe’s anchor the 100-plus acre property, while favorite smaller stores fill the rest of this shopping landscape.
+Destination stores like DSW Shoes, World Market, Nike Outlet and Lowe’s anchor the 100-plus acre property, while favorite smaller stores fill the rest of this shopping landscape.

 7. Attend a fall festival

 From 10K runs to an international film fest, Fort Collins has a handful of fun autumn festivals to attend:

 • Sept.
-9-11, Horsetooth International Film Festival: Dubbed a festival by filmmakers for filmmakers, this third annual event welcomes hundreds of patrons for a five-day festival of live music, art, and of course, films.
+7-10, Horsetooth Fest: Dubbed a festival by filmmakers for filmmakers, this third annual event welcomes hundreds of patrons for a two-day festival of live music, art, and of course, films.
 This rapidly growing event was designed to unite filmmaking and other creative communities to celebrate the art of storytelling and provide a platform for this art.

 • Sept.
-11, Tour de Farms: This annual bicycle charity fundraiser (in partnership with Fortified Collaborations) is a fun and festive 35-40 mile, half-day+ ride that begins and ends at the Farmer’s Market or a TBD local brewery.
+17, Tour de Farms: This annual bicycle charity fundraiser is a fun and festive 30+ mile ride, half-day+ ride that begins and ends at the Farmer’s Market or a TBD local brewery.
 It is led by Bike Fort Collins representatives and features a combination of paved and gravel roads, along with two to three stops at local area farms.
 Each farm stop features light tastings and refreshments along with a few words from each farm owner/representative.

 8. Hit the Road!

 Road trip to Red Feather Lakes: Red Feather Lakes, located an hour's drive northwest of Fort Collins, is a secluded spot less populated than many Colorado outdoor destinations.
 Surrounded by 612,000 acres of Roosevelt National Forest, the Red Feathers Lakes area is a year-round outdoor playground, but fall is a beautiful time to visit.
 Hike or fish in one of the eight lakes in the area, four of which are open for public fishing.
 You may also fish in the nearby Cache La Poudre River, Colorado’s only designated Wild and Scenic River and the area’s best spot for whitewater rafting and kayaking.
 Nearby Beaver Meadows Resort Ranch offers lodging, fishing, horseback riding, and more.